Justin01Wu/others/justin/resume.md

 - Setup CICD pipeline, covering build, unit test, Integration testing, deploy, setup private Maven repo
 - Smoothly integrated new Angular UI with old UI by using web components, build pipelines and angular multiple projects
 - Upgrade vcaps2ui angular version from 4 to 9, more than 100 files were changed
+- Upgrade web-component angular version from 7 to 12 without any breaking
-- Fixed more than 600 hundred XSS issues in a month
+- Fixed more than 600 XSS issues and 100 SQL injection issues in a month
+- Upgrade Bridge application to work with new SICS system, found vendor bug without source code.
 - Coordinated 5 developers on the new cession workflow to meet tough deadline on the wise decisions, which finished about 200 tasks in 2 months
 - Improve YELT performance 20 times faster on large file process while adding Chrome Supporting, Improve permission checking  50 times faster on large program
 - Achieve user friendly UI in the low cost, introducing AngularJs and Angular, web component and Font Awesome